The Rental: Plot

-Frantic, Michelle demands they call the police, but Charlie refuses to let his brother, who has previously been incarcerated, return to prison.
-He suggests that they stage Taylor's death as an accident by throwing him off the cliff into the ocean.
-Michelle refuses to take part in their plan and goes to the bedroom.
-Charlie, Josh and Mina carry Taylor's body to the cliff.
+Frantic, Michelle demands they call the police, but Charlie refuses, unwilling to let Josh, who has previously been incarcerated, return to prison.
+He suggests staging Taylor's death as an accident by throwing him off the cliff into the ocean.
+Michelle refuses to take part and goes to the bedroom.
+The other three carry Taylor's body to the cliff.
 It falls onto an outcrop, forcing Josh to go down and push it into the sea.
-Back at the house, Michelle hears the sound of a shower and when she investigates, she is lured into a room where a television shows the footage of Charlie and Mina having sex.
-Michelle drives over to Charlie, confronts him about what she has seen, and leaves angrily.
-Down the road, she runs over metal spikes, crashes into a tree and is attacked by the masked man while texting Charlie to come help her.
+Back at the house, Michelle is lured into a room where a TV plays the footage of Charlie and Mina having sex.
+Michelle angrily confronts Charlie and drives off.
+Down the road, she runs over metal spikes, crashes into a tree, and is attacked by the stranger while texting Charlie for help.

-Charlie gets a text from Michelle's phone and goes to search for her.
-He finds her dead body on the road and is then attacked and murdered by the masked man.
+Charlie goes to search for Michelle.
+He finds her dead body on the road and is then attacked and murdered by the stranger.
 Back at the house, Mina and Josh are looking for the shower camera's transceiver to destroy any footage it recorded.
-Josh receives texts from Charlie's phone that contain evidence of Charlie and Mina having sex.
+Josh receives a video from Charlie's phone showing him and Mina having sex.
 Josh then hears someone enter the house and, thinking it is Charlie, rushes to confront him.
-Instead, the masked man ambushes and kills Josh.
-Mina flees, pursued by the masked man.
-Sprinting through the forest in the darkness and fog, she accidentally runs off a cliff and falls into the ocean.
+Instead, the stranger attacks and kills Josh as Mina flees.
+Pursued through the forest in darkness and fog, she accidentally runs off a cliff and falls into the ocean.

-The masked man returns to the house, removing all evidence and surveillance equipment.
-He rents a new property and installs cameras in it.
-During the credits, footage is shown from the hidden cameras of the masked man attacking a sleeping couple.
+The stranger returns to the house, removing all evidence and surveillance equipment.
+As he is about to leave, Josh's dog enters through the back door.
+The killer pets the dog gently and departs.
+He rents a new property and installs cameras in it to carry out further serial killings.